lifeanddoodles/JavaScript30/02 - JS and CSS Clock/README.md

 # 02 - JS and CSS Clock

 ## Requirements
-* Add .playing class that triggers animation for the keys':
+* Takes current time (from JavaScript)
-  * Size
+* Update the hands for the following on an "analog" clock:
-  * Border
+  * Hours
-  * Shadow
+  * Minutes
-* Play associated sound
+  * Seconds

 - - - -